kaidez/kaidez.github.io/_posts/2018-10-31-rejecting-javascript-frameworks.md

 I've also researched how other developers write code and, collectively, have learned great things from them.
 But when discussing libraries and frameworks, I've discovered too many instances of developers rejecting them for the wrong reasons.

+<h2>A disclaimer</h2>
+I'm talking from a React POV because that's what I've been using lately.
+Don't take it to mean I think everyone should use React...it's just my POV for this post.

 <h2>How this all began</h2>
 It all started after a lengthy period of using <a href="https://reactjs.org/">React</a> on a daily basis.
 Consequently, I see three positive things that React brings to the JavaScript developer conversation: